crestofthebeast/blog/content/index.md

 A website-blog coalascence where I gather thoughts on programming, writing, games, and other topics of my interest.

 This website is currently under construction.
-Things may be unfinished or nonfunctionial.
+Things may be unfinished or nonfunctional.